TikTok created an alternate universe just for Russia

 In February, as Russia amassed tanks along the Ukrainian border, young people around the world learned about it on TikTok.
 When missiles lit up the night sky over Kyiv and reduced a food market to rubble, it was documented on TikTok.
 In Russia, antiwar activists decried the invasion and posted footage of street protests in St. Petersburg.
 Commentators dubbed it “the first TikTok war.”

-But by the first week of March, only two weeks into the war, voices of Russian dissent were nowhere to be found.
+But by the first week of March, only two weeks into the war, voices of Russian dissent were nowhere to be found on the app.

 As TikTok implemented its ban on new uploads and live streams from Russia, Salvatore Romano, head of research for Tracking Exposed, noticed that the number of videos protesting the invasion had dropped to zero from hundreds the day before.
 The nonprofit, founded in 2016, focuses on how tech giants like YouTube and Amazon track people’s online behavior to power opaque recommendation algorithms.